Kaidja/AzSentinelPowerShell/README.md

 <b>Azure Sentinel Analytics Rules with Data Sources.xlsx</b> lists all the Analytics Rule Templates that can be enabled.

-You can download the incident management ebook from here - https://lakeforestconsulting.com/azuresentinelmanagementpowershellebook/
+You can download the ebook from here - https://lakeforestconsulting.com/azuresentinelmanagementpowershellebook/